Philip Pearlstein

 1/14

-Philip Pearlstein (b.1924, Pittsburgh, PA, d.
-2022, New York) lived and worked in New York for nearly 70 years.
-He has been the subject of major exhibitions at institutions such as the Andy Warhol Museum, Pittsburgh, PA; Springfield Art Museum, MO; Carnegie-Mellon University, Pittsburgh, PA; The American Academy of in Rome, Italy; Frye Art Museum, Seattle, WA; The Brooklyn Museum, NY; and the Milwaukee Art Museum, WI.
+Philip Pearlstein (b.
+1924, Pittsburgh; d.
+2022, New York) was a realist painter active for 7 decades in New York City until his recent passing.
+He has often been cited as the preeminent figurative painter in the U.S., first receiving notoriety in the 1960s when figuration and realism were largely dismissed within contemporary art circles.
+Pearlstein has been the subject of major exhibitions at institutions such as the Andy Warhol Museum, Pittsburgh; Springfield Art Museum, Missouri; Carnegie Mellon, Pittsburgh; The American Academy in Rome, Italy; Frye Art Museum, Seattle; Brooklyn Museum, New York; and the Milwaukee Art Museum.

-Pearlstein’s work features in over 70 public collections, including at the Museum of Modern Art, New York; the Metropolitan Museum of Art, New York; National Gallery of Art, Washington, D.C.; Dallas Museum of Art, Dallas, TX; and the Whitney Museum of American Art, New York; as well as at Tate Britain, London; Nationalgalerie, Berlin; Museum Ludwig, Cologne; and the Berardo Collection Museum, Lisbon.
+Pearlstein’s work has been collected by over 70 institutions.
+His museum collections include MoMA, New York; the Metropolitan Museum of Art, New York; National Gallery of Art, Washington D.C.; Dallas Museum of Art; The Whitney Museum, New York; Tate Britain, London; Nationalgalerie, Berlin; Museum Ludwig, Cologne; The MFA Houston; The MFA Boston; the Art Institute of Chicago; Denver Art Museum; the Hirshhorn Museum, Washington D.C. and many more.

 Exhibitions